audeering/audobject/docs/usage.rst

-The aim of :mod:`audobject` is to provide a base class, namely :class:`audobject.Object`, which allows it to convert the state of an object to a YAML string and at later stage recover the object from it.
+The aim of :mod:`audobject` is to provide a base class, namely :class:`audobject.Object`, which allows it to convert an object to a YAML string and re-instantiate the object from it.

 .. jupyter-execute::